karishmapatel27/whack-a-mole/notes.md

 # Notes on JS Carnival

 Make sure .vs is out of your code @joseph!
+(FIXED)

 Only one clone which is nice, but idk how I feel about having it all in one repo. maybe positively?
 Need to have buttons that link back to the README.
+(I think all in one repo is good as long as the navigation around it all feels smooth and it has a nice whole feeling to it)

 ## README
 File should be in caps...
+(FIXED)
 JS Carvinal..
+(Do you mean always abreviated instead of the entire word Javascript?)

 #### Learning Competencies
 Learning competencies need to be broken up.
+(Maybe there are no learning competencies in the main readme and they all exist in the sub-reademes?)
 Will this be in separate files like the kata or all in one?
+(Seperate files all in the same repo I think, but maybe not.
+I don't really know the up/downsides)
 Need to compare mine/calc learning competencies to these.
 Are there any key ones we're missing?
-Edit competencies phrasing?
+(Good question) Edit competencies phrasing?

 #### Summary
 Love the intro.
 Could be expanded on to actually give overview of what will be required in challenge.

 #### Timebox
 This is a very short amount of time..... assuming it is replacing a 15/20 hour challenge(?).
+(How long do you think these challenges would take the average student?
+Also concider that there could be video content to go along with it)
 What will we be removing?
 How much content will there be?
 (Replacement for calc but keep minesweeper?)